Are We a Good Fit? (FAQ)

 If you already have existing material: That’s perfectly fine.
 Book an audit then we’ll review what you have and plan from there.
 I try to be flexible enough to integrate existing material if it aligns with your goals.

-Yes — but only for artists who are prepared and meet a few key requirements.
+Yes, I do work on longer projects — but only for artists who are prepared and meet a few key requirements.
 If you’re looking to create an EP or album with me, here’s what you’ll need:

 Multi-song projects demand significant planning, resources, and scheduling.
 To keep things streamlined and fair, I require payment in advance or via a short, clearly defined payment schedule.